Din Mohammad Hanif

-Qari Din Mohammad Hanif (قاری دین محمد حنیف [qɑˈri din mʊˈhamad haˈnif]; born 1955) is an Afghan Taliban leader and the current Minister of Economy.
+Qari Din Mohammad Hanif (قاری دین محمد حنیف [qɑˈri din mʊˈhamad haˈnif]; born 1955) is an Afghan Taliban leader and the minister of economy.
 He is also a member of the Taliban Supreme Council and member of the negotiation team in the Taliban's Qatar office.
 He also served as the former Minister of Planning and Minister of Higher Education in the Islamic Emirate of Afghanistan before the fall in 2001.

 Early life and education

 Hanif was born to Qari Muhammad Nazir in 1955 in the Yaftali Sufla District, Badakhshan province.
 At the age of 15, he memorized the Qur'an.
 Then he started elementary school with his father.
 When madrassas, religious and educational institutions were closed and destroyed due to wars he traveled to Khyber Pakhtunkhwa, Pakistan in 1985, where he continued his education in various schools and studied until the second-to-last year of Dars-i Nizami.